contentstack/bulk-publish-entries-assets/README.md

 ##### Case 1:NA
 ##### Case 2:NA
 ##### Case 3:
-- For less publish failure of entries we recommend you to try one contenttype at a time
+- For less publish failure of entries we recommend you to try one content type at a time
 ##### Case 4:NA
 ##### Case 5:NA
 ##### Case 6:NA